floweredscarf/su25/labs/lab12/index.md

 **Answers (click to view):**
 </summary>
 The tallest LLRB tree that we can get from a 2-3 tree is by stacking 3-nodes, which contain a black node on top of a red node.
 If the height (longest path from root to leaf node) of the 2-3 tree is $H$, then the maximum height of the LLRB tree is $2H+1$.
+Try drawing a small diagram to convince yourself of why this is.
+As an example, a 2-3 tree that is 5 nodes tall would result in an LLRB that is at most 10 nodes tall (because the worst case is when every node in the 2-3 tree has two elements).
+The height of a 5-node-tall tree is 4, and the height of a 10-node-tall tree is 9.

 We can perform searches and range queries just like for binary search trees, since these don't modify the tree structure.
 However, we must change our